-1005.7.1 Doors.
-Doors, when fully opened, shall not reduce the required width by more than 7 inches (178 mm).
-Doors in any position shall not reduce the required width by more than one-half.
-Exceptions: 1.
-In other than Group I-2 occupancies, surface mounted latch release hardware shall be exempt from inclusion in the 7-inch maximum (178 mm) encroachment where both of the following conditions exist: 1.1.
-The hardware is mounted to the side of the door facing away from the adjacent wall where the door is in the open position.
-1.2.
-The hardware is mounted not less than 34 inches (865 mm) nor more than 48 inches (1219 mm) above the finished floor.
-2. The restrictions on door swing shall not apply to doors within individual dwelling units and sleeping units of Group R-2 occupancies and dwelling units of Group R-3 occupancies.
+- In other than Group I-2 occupancies, surface mounted latch release hardware shall be exempt from inclusion in the 7-inch maximum (178 mm) encroachment where both of the following conditions exist: - 1.1.
+The hardware is mounted to the side of the door facing away from the adjacent wall where the door is in the open position. - 1.2.
+The hardware is mounted not less than 34 inches (865 mm) nor more than 48 inches (1219 mm) above the finished floor. - The restrictions on door swing shall not apply to doors within individual dwelling units and sleeping units of Group R-2 occupancies and dwelling units of Group R-3 occupancies.